J-1 Visa Application

 The University of Virginia issues the Certificate of Eligibility for J-1 Status (Form DS-2019) to all international students that will be enrolled as exchange students.
 The DS-2019 form will be mailed directly to your home institutution to distribute to you.
 The J-1 Exchange Visitor Program allows you to study as a non-degree student at the University of Virginia.
 The DS-2019 is required in order to apply for the J-1 visa.
 All nonimmigrants require a valid visa stamp in their passports before coming to the U.S. under any nonimmigrant status.
 An exception to this rule exists for citizens of Canada (and Bermuda under limited circumstances), who are visa exempt.
 All students must make sure that their passports are correctly stamped upon entry with their intended status.
 To request the visa document you must first have obtained your Student Computing and SIS ID's through the central admissions system.
-You will use your SIS ID to access our visa management system in order to request your visa document, and you will receive an email at your UVA email address with an invitation to your ISSP connect portal to request your immigration documents.
+You will use your UVA email to access our visa management system in order to request your visa document, and you will receive an email at your UVA email address with an invitation to your ISSP connect portal to request your immigration documents.

 The visa stamp placed in your passport by the U.S. Embassy is used only upon entry into the U.S. Once you have entered the U.S. with the appropriate visa status the visa stamp can expire without consequence to your legal status in the U.S. The document that determines the length of time that you can stay in the U.S. is the DS-2019 form.
 Do not mistake the validity of your visa for the duration of approved stay in the U.S.